DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 ![](../images/definition-textures.png)

 Finally, click the _Export File_ checkbox at the top.
-Your Game Definition should now be in Trenchbroom!
+Your game config should now be in Trenchbroom!
 You can go and see if Trenchbroom has your game listed in the games list when creating a new map.

 ## Setting your project directory in Trenchbroom
-Once you've got the .cfg file created, Trenchbroom still needs you to manually set the *Game Path* property in the Preferences menu.
-Once set, Trenchbroom will be able to read your project’s `/textures` folder.
+Once you've got a config file, Trenchbroom still needs you to manually set the *Game Path* property in its Preferences menu.
+Once set, Trenchbroom will be able to read your Godot project’s `/textures` folder.

 Launch Trenchbroom, click "New Map..." and select your game's name and icon from the Select Game list.